 Part 5 — Application of Commonwealth administrative laws to the Agvet Code and Agvet Regulations of this jurisdiction

-[Heading inserted by No. 21 of 2001 s.
+[Heading inserted: No. 21 of 2001 s.
 5.]

 15. Object

 The object of this Part is to help ensure that the Agvet Code of this jurisdiction and the Agvet Code of each other jurisdiction are administered on a uniform basis.